koze2totwo/agro-mind-grow/README.md

 The API will start at `http://localhost:8000`.

 *(Optional) Train the Model:*

-If you wish to retrain the model:
+If you wish to retrain the model and don't train in virtual environment:
 ```powershell
 python train.py
 ```